71 W. Burnside Avenue,

 No one has favorited this theater yet

-The Pantheon opened on September 7, 1923, and was Brooklyn circuit owner Herman Weingarten’s first theatre in the Bronx.
-A sibling of Weingarten’s Parthenon Theatre in Ridgewood, the Pantheon was deluxe on all counts, and had a stadium-style auditorium.
+The Pantheon Theatre opened on September 7, 1923, and was Brooklyn circuit owner Herman Weingarten’s first theatre in the Bronx.
+A sibling of Weingarten’s Parthenon Theatre in Ridgewood, the Pantheon Theatre was deluxe on all counts, and had a stadium-style auditorium.
 Its walls were covered with tapestry silk in silver and gold.
 Both the lobby and lounge area had trickling fountains with changing color effects.
-The Pantheon’s resident orchestra was augmented by an 11/6 “Style 170 Special” Wurlitzer organ, op.
-684. Presenting movies only, the Pantheon prospered during the silent era, but developed acoustical problems when “talkies” arrived.
+The Pantheon Theatre’s resident orchestra was augmented by an 11/6 “Style 170 Special” Wurlitzer organ, op.
+684. Presenting movies only, the Pantheon Theatre prospered during the silent era, but developed acoustical problems when “talkies” arrived.
 It was remodeled in 1928 and re-opened as the Kelton Theatre in July 1928.

-Its proximity to two better-equipped theatres, the Avalon and especially Loew’s Burnside, together with the arrival of the Depression, sealed its doom.
-The Pantheon closed in 1935, never to re-open as a theatre.
+Its proximity to two better-equipped theatres, the Avalon Theatre and especially Loew’s Burnside Theatre, together with the arrival of the Depression, sealed its doom.
+The Kelton Theatre closed in September 1930, never to re-open as a theatre.
 It was converted into stores.
 After WWII, the building was converted into a school annex.
-More information is needed about the current status of the site.
+In 2018 it is the main site of the Morris Heights Health Center.